Mark02-2012/YTPlusM-DIY-5.1.2/README.md

-# YTPlusM-[Altered]
+# Altered-YTPlusM
-My custom version of the best fork of an incredible enhancer for YouTube on iOS, <a href="https://github.com/Mark02-2012/YTPlusM-DIY">YTPlusM</a>.
-Featuring over hundred customizable options but with the latest version freed and with more tweaks than the original <a href="https://github.com/dayanch96/YTLite">YouTube Plus.</a>
+An **altered** version of the BEST fork of enhancer for YouTube on iOS, <a href="https://github.com/Mark02-2012/YTPlusM-DIY">YTPlusM</a>.
+Featuring over hundred customizable options but with the latest version freed and with more tweaks than  <a href="https://github.com/dayanch96/YTLite">YouTube Plus.</a>